franciscokarenann/Scooter-Sales-Analysis/README.md

 Objective:
 As an anaayst, the goal of the project is to investigate, analyze, and provide business insights why this might have occured, post hoc.

-1.Investigate sales trends and marketing emails for Bat scooter.
+1. Investigate sales trends and marketing emails for Bat scooter.

 2. Perform comparative analysis of the sales pattern of Bat scooter, Bat Limited Edition and Lemon model 2013 scooters based on: